 As stars orbit the Milky Way they move at different speeds and directions.
 Over shorter periods of time this isn’t noticeable to the naked eye; the night sky we see would look pretty familiar to ancient Egyptians.
 But over longer timescales the motion is much more apparent, so a night sky from even 100,000 years ago would be unrecognizable to us.

-In these animations (created in Digistar) we are rewinding time 150,000 years.
+Let’s go back in time to 150,000 years ago.
 Even that relatively short period of time renders the Teapot in Sagittarius (a bright pattern to look for in the sky) and the Big Dipper unrecognizable.
 Going back that far is barely stepping into yesterday in geologic timescales; extrapolate that 400x further back in time and you can imagine how truly different the night sky would have looked in the late Cretaceous.
 To create that Cretaceous sky, why not just rewind even further?

 The best current measurements of star positions and velocities have limitations, and small errors today become huge errors compounded over millions of years.
 Two stars passing each other, even at very large distances, will be affected by gravity and their velocities will be slightly altered.
 These small changes can add up to a tremendous amount of uncertainty in star position and motion over long periods.
 Over time periods longer than, say, 5 million years, the circular orbit of stars around the Milky Way Galaxy becomes significant, adding a third dimension to what had been a fairly linear problem.
 The Sun takes 230 million years to orbit the Milky Way, so in the last 66 millions years it has gone through roughly a quarter orbit.
 Adding all these effects together, with current data there is no way to know with high accuracy what the sky would have looked like for SUE.